Pete Davidson Had An...Interesting Reaction To Ariana Grande’s Music Video

 First he shopped at Sephora with Ariana Grande, now he’s hanging around video shoot sets and making all kinds of eyes at her.
 Grande shared a behind-the-scenes clip from her “God is a Woman” music video shoot on Instagram, poking fun at Davidson’s reaction with the caption: “omg now that the songs out I can show u this whole clip sjsksksjsjs that face @petedavidson.”

-Is this the look of love, or is Davidson just really bored?
+Is this the look of love, or is Davidson just high and really bored?
 My money is squarely on the latter.

-At first glance, one might say that Davidson looks mesmerized by the performance going on in front of him.
-But his lack of blinking tells me that his mind is most definitely cloudy.
-It isn’t until the music stops and the crew snaps him back to reality that he has any sort of reaction.
-Nonetheless, he gets a gold star just for being there.
-You’ll know you’ve got a keeper when your partner is willing to do whatever they can to be supportive, even when they’re obviously over it and would rather be somewhere else.

 Advertisement